 Providing more than just fresh produce

-Ozarks Food Harvest’s Full Circle Gardens program helps strengthen the local food system by rescuing fresh produce for those in need, harvesting donors’ fields and gardens, providing assistance to clients learning to grow their own food supply and offering financial support to community partners through granting programs.
+Ozarks Food Harvest’s Full Circle Gardens program helps strengthen the local food system by rescuing fresh produce for those in need, harvesting donors’ fields and gardens and providing education to community members and member agencies.

 Plant an Extra Row

 Have a garden already?
 Simply plant an extra row and designate its harvest for donation to Ozarks Food Harvest in Springfield at 2810 N. Cedarbrook Ave.
 Dropoff Monday-Thursday between 8:30 a.m. and 4 p.m., or on Friday between 8 a.m. and 12 p.m.

 Put your fruit trees and brambles to work fighting hunger right here in southwest Missouri.
 Ozarks Food Harvest has staff and supervised volunteers available to harvest excess fruit from local properties.
 These harvests are then distributed to our network of 270 hunger-relief agencies in 28 counties.
 By sharing your homegrown fruits, you are helping increase access to fresh produce for your communities and providing an incredible gift to neighbors in need.
 Click here to open the form in a new tab.

 - We often use the term “gleaning” in place of harvesting.
 Gleaning is the act of collecting excess fresh foods from farms, gardens, markets or other sources with the goal of providing it to neighbors in need.